visuality1337/FortniteCheatSRCUpdateEveryUpdate/README.md

 # need to fix
 Imgui (some people cant turn off silent) issue should be fixed.

 # Updated to 15.40
 What is FortniteCheatSRCUpdateEveryUpdate?

-A Forntite cheat source code, that will be updated every fortnite update.
+A Fortnite cheat source code, that will be updated every fortnite update.

 # Visual Studio 2019
 Release x64